codingconcepts/datagen/README.md

 ##### set

-Selects a random string from a set of possible options.
+Selects a random string from a set of possible values.

 ```
 '{{set "alice" "bob" "carol"}}'